Angular Momentum-Dependent Spectral Shift in Chiral Vacuum Cavities: II. Chiral unitary transformation and cavity-induced potential shift

-\item[iii)] Cavity light-matter interactions lead to an increase in both the effective mass of the particle ($m_{\text{eff}}> m$) and the effective mode frequency ($\omega_{\text{eff}} >\omega_c$). \end{itemize} These features allow the application of perturbation theory (in terms of $\xi$) to investigate strong light-matter coupling in cavities.
-In the following sections, we explore several prominent effects induced by chiral cavities, including angular momentum-dependent spectral shift, the cavity Lamb shift, and chiral vacuum Rabi oscillations.
+\item Cavity light-matter interactions lead to an increase in both the effective mass of the particle ($m_{\text{eff}}> m$) and the effective mode frequency ($\omega_{\text{eff}} >\omega_c$). \end{itemize} These features allow the application of perturbation theory (in terms of $\xi$) to investigate strong light-matter coupling in cavities. { It is worth noting that the asymptotic decoupling of light and matter degrees of freedom may be fundamentally connected to the disentanglement of light and matter in the strong-coupling limit, as discussed in the insightful review \cite{frisk2019ultrastrong}.} In the following sections, we explore several prominent effects induced by chiral cavities, including angular momentum-dependent spectral shift, the cavity Lamb shift, and chiral vacuum Rabi oscillations.